A Simple Guide to Prevent Dental Fluorosis in Your Children

 Choosing Fluoride-Free Toothpaste

 Choosing a fluoride-free children’s toothpaste can help alleviate your concerns about your kids swallowing toothpaste.
-Kinder Karex Hydroxyapatite Toothpaste for Kids is fluoride, paraben, and SLS-free and has an added benefit of hydroxyapatite as a primary ingredient.
+Kinder Karex Hydroxyapatite Toothpaste for Kids is fluoride-free and has an added benefit of hydroxyapatite as a primary ingredient.

 No risk of fluorosis means confidence your children are safe if they accidentally swallow.
 Kinder Karex Toothpaste is gentle enough to start using on an infant as soon as the first tooth appears, and the neutral or mild taste is not minty or fruity; its flavor was selected by kids for kids.